tylercrompton/streams/README.rst

 .. role:: python(code)
    :language: python

-If an `abstract data type`_ can be implemented with nodes_, it can be implemented with stream nodes.
+If an `abstract data type`_ can be implemented with nodes_, then it can be implemented via stream nodes.

 The most powerful feature of streams_ is the ability to leverage `lazy evaluation`_.
 For example, consider a stream of `natural numbers`_.
 The value